sbb-design-systems/lyne-components/src/components/sbb-autocomplete/readme.md

 ## Accessibility

-`sbb-autocomplete` implements the ARIA combobox interaction pattern.
+The `sbb-autocomplete` implements the [ARIA combobox interaction pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).

 The text input trigger specifies `role="combobox"` while the content of the pop-up applies `role="listbox"`.
 Because of this `listbox` pattern, you should not put other interactive controls, such as buttons or checkboxes, inside an autocomplete option.
 Nesting interactive controls like this interferes with many assistive technologies.

-`sbb-autocomplete` preserves focus on the input trigger, using `aria-activedescendant` to support navigation though the autocomplete options.
+The component preserves focus on the input trigger, using `aria-activedescendant` to support navigation though the autocomplete options.

 <!-- Auto Generated Below -->